 If you favour listening, then you may already be good at understanding class lectures.
-Chapter 5 "Study Skills" provides tips to help you pay close attention, take good notes, and recall the information and ideas you have heard.
+Chapter 5 "Study Skills" (#part-study-skills-2) provides tips to help you pay close attention, take good notes, and recall the information and ideas you have heard.
 Here are some more tips:

-- Sit where you can best hear the instructor, away from other distractions. - Study with other students and listen to what they say about the course material.
-Hearing them talk from their class notes may be more helpful than reviewing your own written notes. - Record lectures and listen to them again later when reviewing material before a test. - When studying, read your notes aloud.
-Review previous tests by reading the questions aloud and speaking your
+- · Study with other students and listen to what they say about the course material.
+Hearing them talk from their class notes may be more helpful than reviewing your own written notes. - · Record lectures and listen to them again later when reviewing material before a test. - When studying, read your notes aloud.
+Review previous tests by reading the questions aloud and speaking your answers.
+If a section in your textbook seems confusing, read it aloud.